MiguelRocha2001/PS-Monitor-IoT-System/README.md

 - Using Docker:
     - Go to "/Backend/iot\_data\_server" folder
+    - If the static folder in the resources is emty:
+        - Inside the website project:
+            - $ npm run build;
-    - If the static folder in the resources is emty, it is necessary to execute npm build inside the website project, and copy the content of the build folder to the static folder in the resources.
+            - copy the content of the dist folder to the static folder in the Server resources.
     - Windows:
         - \$ docker compose down -v && docker system prune -a --volumes && gradlew clean && gradlew build -x test && docker compose up -d
     - Linux: